 When Dr. Shelley isn’t in the classroom, she is contributing her knowledge to the literary field.
 She has authored and edited more than 200 articles for professional journals, as well as a variety of books.
-Dr. Shelley notably co-edited “A Community of Scholars: Recollections of the Early Years of the Medical College of Ohio” and authored “Consultations in Dermatology,” “Shelley’s 77 Skins,” “Advanced Dermatologic Diagnosis,” and “A Century of International Dermatological Congresses,” among others.
-She also published four children’s books, “The Helium Table,” “The Helium Egg” in 2010, “Helium Heels” in 2012 and “Dasher and the Sleigh Train” in 2015, the latter of which is being made into a movie to be released by Christmas later this year, and edited the children’s book, “Bernadine Stetzel’s Our Town.”
+Dr. Shelley notably co-edited “A Community of Scholars: Recollections of the Early Years of the Medical College of Ohio” and authored “Consultations in Dermatology,” “Shelley’s 77 Skins,” “Advanced Dermatologic Diagnosis” and “A Century of International Dermatological Congresses,” among others.
+She also published four children’s books, “The Helium Table” and “The Helium Egg” in 2010, “Helium Heels” in 2012 and “Dasher and the Sleigh Train” in 2015, the latter of which is being made into a movie to be released by Christmas later this year, and edited the children’s book, “Bernadine Stetzel’s Our Town.”
 Her books are available online at her website, Amazon and Barnes and Noble, as well as at Library House Books and Art LLC in Grand Rapids, Ohio.

-To prepare for her endeavors, Dr. Shelley earned a Bachelor of Arts from Mount Holyoke College in 1962 and an MD from the University in 1966.
-She then garnered hands-on experience as an intern at Saint Luke’s Hospital, a dermatology resident at the University of Missouri, and a postdoctoral fellow at Stanford University.
+To prepare for her endeavors, Dr. Shelley attended Mount Holyoke College, earning a Bachelor of Arts in 1962 and an MD in 1966.
+She then garnered hands-on experience as an intern at Saint Luke’s Hospital, a dermatology resident at the University of Missouri and a postdoctoral fellow at Stanford University.
 Dr. Shelley was certified by the American Board of Dermatology in 1971.

 In her spare time, Dr. Shelley enjoys gardening, attending antique actions and library sales, and visiting art galleries.
-Additionally, she owns and directs a few bookstores in Grand Rapids, Ohio, and has a small farm with donkeys, alpacas, horses and sheep.
+Additionally, she owns and directs a few bookstores in Grand Rapids and has a small farm with donkeys, alpacas, horses and sheep.